mducle/mcphase/trunk/src/dos_fileman/readme.txt

 REDUCE *.* 2 dmin=0.1 -- reduces points in data file such that minimal
-                      difference between neighbouring data points in column 2 is bigger than dmin=0.1
+                      difference between neighbouring data points in column 2 is bigger than dmin=0.1 AVERAGE *.* 4 [options] .... takes 4 points and averages data option
+                               middle point is taken
+                      /av      points are averaged
+                      /med     median of points is calculated and kept

 ---------------------------
 4. MATHEMATICAL OPERATIONS: